 Hopefully, your iCloud account works perfectly after these solutions.

-Next up: Concerned about privacy?
-Here's how to download all of your data from iCloud.
+Next up: Are you concerned about your privacy?
+Here’s how to download all of your data from iCloud.